[[folder: Fridge Brilliance ]]

 * When Milo slides off the blackboard at the beginning to take care of the boiler, the chalk stays on.
 But when he slides off the second time, he indeed does clean it off.

-* So the movie needs a group of heroes for the finale, but it's bugging me that the mercenaries are suddenly squeamish about making the biggest payday of their lives.
+* So the movie needs a group of heroes for the finale, but is it not out of character that the mercenaries are suddenly squeamish about making the biggest payday of their lives?
 How is killing people not part and parcel of a mercenary expedition like this?
 Did they not ever expect to kill anyone as mercenaries?

 ** Probably because it involves mass genocide instead of open combat or grave robbery of a long dead civilization.

 ** Even most mercenary companies, who accept that they will be killing enemy soldiers just to get rich, generally recognize that it's not ''right'' to strand non-combatants in a situation that will inevitably kill them.
 EvenEvilHasStandards / EveryoneHasStandards is pretty common for a reason.

 ** Not to mention that when they are received by the Atlanteans, Helga says that there wasn't supposed to be people in Atlantis and that that changes everything for the operation.
 She even looks a bit unpleased when Rourke just says it will all remain the same.